 B. Submit a plan for Executive Officer approval for projects targeted at California disadvantaged communities and that are sufficient to offset the excess emissions within five years.
 The plan must include project descriptions and budgets and a demonstration that the projects will achieve reductions required.
 The Executive Officer will base his or her determination upon the documentation provided by the manufacturer and the exercise of good engineering judgment that the plan would benefit disadvantaged communities, and would fully offset the excess emissions due to the credit deficit balance within five years.
 The manufacturer may submit contingency plans to be assessed and approved on the same standard as set forth in this subsection.

 C. At the end of the five-year period, submit information documenting that the excess emissions have been offset.
-Failure to do so means that legacy engines would be subject to the provisions of § 86.004-15.A.(b)(5) of the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles,” as incorporated by reference in title 13, CCR, section 1956.8(b).
+Failure to do so means that legacy engines would be subject to the provisions of § 86.004-15.A.(b)(5) of the “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Diesel Engines and Vehicles,” as incorporated by reference in title 13, CCR, section 1956.8(b).

 4. Carryover to the 2025 Model Year.
 The manufacturer may carry over the NOx or PM deficit balance generated by legacy engines from the 2024 model year to the 2025 model year, provided the manufacturer offsets the deficit balance with credits from the heavy-duty zero-emission averaging set.
 For example, if the deficit balance carried over from the 2024 model year to the 2025 model year is 1 Mg, the manufacturer would need to offset the deficit with 1 Mg of heavy-duty zero-emission averaging set credits by the end of the 2025 model year.